 5 environmental benefits of breastfeeding: Support breastfeeding for a healthier planet

 Climate change and environmental degradation are some of the most urgent challenges facing our world today.
 Fortunately, breastfeeding is a useful tool in lessening the impact of climate change.
-In fact, World Breastfeeding Week 2020 specifically highlighted these benefits, declaring the year’s theme “Support Breastfeeding For a Healthier Planet.”
+In fact, World Breastfeeding Week 2020 specifically highlighted these benefits, declaring the year’s theme “Support breastfeeding for a healthier planet.”

 The Lactation Network has long advocated for the right of every single human to accessible, affordable lactation care.
-The benefits of breastfeeding extend well beyond the first couple years of a child’s life and have a profound impact on the nursing parent (as well as the parent/baby relationship).
+The environmental benefits of breastfeeding extend well beyond the first couple years of a child’s life and have a profound impact on the breastfeeding parent (as well as the parent/baby relationship).
 But beyond that, breastfeeding is a climate-smart decision.
 Here are five reasons why.

 1. Breastfeeding helps save energy